 Step 1 - Academic/Financial Aid Warning Status: The first time a student fails to meet the quantitative and/or qualitative requirement at the end of a payment period, the student will be placed on Academic/Financial Aid Warning status until the next evaluation point.
 Students not meeting SAP will be notified via email, within one week of their being determined to have not met the standard.
-When a student is placed on Academic/Financial Aid Warning a Student Success Plan is created for the student.
 Students remain eligible for financial aid during this period.
 If, at the next review point, the student meets both requirements, the student will then be returned to Active status.
 If the student fails to meet the quantitative and/or qualitative requirements, the student will lose eligibility for Title IV financial aid and may be withdrawn from school.
 In order to remain in school after the second sequential evaluation period of not meeting Satisfactory Academic Progress, the student will move on to step 2.